 Girls’ Health in Girls’ Hands

-Girls’ Health in Girls’ Hands (GHGH) is an initiative of the CFMC’s Women’s Fund that gives girls in Monterey County a voice in shaping their future and an agenda for change.
+Girls’ Health in Girls’ Hands (GHGH) was created by the CFMC’s Women’s Fund to give girls in Monterey County a voice in shaping their future and an agenda for change.

 The Women’s Fund created GHGH in 2009 as a girl-led action research project to identify health information, support and services needed by pre-teen and teen girls in Monterey County.
 The youth developed and presented their action plan recommendations to key decision-makers countywide.
-GHGH is now a multi-year, multi-agency collaborative which has served 1,500 girls.
+GHGH is now a multi-year, multi-agency collaborative, housed at the Monterey County Health Department, which has served more than 2000 girls.

 Six nonprofit partner organizations are delivering high-quality girl programming and working together to enhance programs and collaborate for greater impact.
 Each agency has enhanced their girl programming to include health education, leadership training, leadership activities, research and advocacy.

 - Boys & Girls Clubs of Monterey County

 - Monterey County Health Department

 Through GHGH, hundreds of girls throughout Monterey County will have access to more comprehensive and integrated health information, develop powerful leadership skills, and help influence positive changes at their schools and in their communities.